contao/docs/docs/dev/framework/content-elements.md

     - /framework/content-elements/
 ---

+{{% notice note %}}
+This covers the documentation on how to create content elements in Contao **4.6** and up.
+In previous Contao version, Content elements must extend from `\Contao\ContentElement` and then be registered via the `$GLOBAL['TL_CTE']` array.
+{{% /notice %}}

 In Contao, Content Elements are the fundamental content blocks.
 In its simplest form it is a fragment controller which receives data in form of a content model and returns a response.

+These elements are implemented as so called _fragment controllers_ which  Contao then renders into the main content, using their defined renderer.
+See the [caching documentation][fragments] for more information.

+Creating a content element is very similar to creating [front end modules][modules].

 ## Definition